Preparation for the MUP

 - Submit portfolios by clicking the on the MUP Software Assignment checklist item located on on your GSD Status Portal.

-Below is a list of software workshops that are recommended.
+Below is a list of software workshops that are required and recommended.
 Those that are required are marked with two hashes ##.
 They add up to a bit over 40 hours.
 The next step would be to undertake those with one hash #, which are very strongly recommended.
 If time permits, or if you already have proficiency in those marked ## and #, then it is recommended you complete those without hashes.

 Software at a glance: